2023 NFL OTA News Tracker

 • Dallas Goedert is working with Philadelphia’s WRs this spring “to sharpen his routes and releases” and to pick the brains of studs A.J.
 Brown and DeVonta Smith, per Dave Zangaro.
 His receiving YPG and catch rate have risen in four straight seasons, but he’s had trouble scoring, with just 19 career TDs on 341 targets (5.6% rate).
 Goedert is a bit of the forgotten man in Philadelphia’s potent passing attack, which includes three Eagles (Brown, Jalen Hurts, and Smith) being drafted inside the first two rounds, but drafting him is the easiest way to get a piece of this passing game with his ADP of 68 (TE6).
 (May 24)

 • Ron Rivera told our John Hansen that the Commanders want to get Brian Robinson more involved as a receiver on early downs.
 Robinson finished with just nine receptions in 12 games as a rookie after posting 35/296/2 receiving in his final season at Alabama.
-B-Rob is never going to be a prolific receiver but he has more potential in the passing game than he showed in 2022.
-It’s also understandable that the Commanders didn’t want to put too many passing-game responsibilities on Robinson’s plate after he was just before the season and lost valuable practice reps.
-Rivera also talked about using Antonio Gibson’s speed on perimeter runs and using him as a mismatch piece in the passing game.
+B-Rob will never be a prolific receiver but he has more potential in the passing game than he showed in 2022.
+It’s also understandable that the Commanders didn’t want to put too many passing-game responsibilities on Robinson’s plate after he was shot before the season and lost valuable practice reps.
+The Athletic noted that the Chiefs ran 28 RB screens (3rd most) last season compared to 10 (25th) for the Commanders.
+Rivera also talked about using Antonio Gibson’s speed on perimeter runs and using him as a mismatch piece in the passing game — new OC Eric Bienemy wants to get him the ball in space.
 Robinson (106 ADP, RB34) and Gibson (122, RB40) are two of the best fantasy values on the board right now, especially when you consider how run-centric Rivera wants to play with essentially a rookie QB in Sam Howell.
-(May 25)
+(June 16)

 • Intriguing second-year TE Armani Rogers suffered a torn Achilles while running at OTAs.
 He’ll undergo surgery next week, and the injury could cost him the 2023 season.
 Rogers played quarterback at UNLV and Ohio before transitioning to TE as an undrafted free agent last year, which is reminiscent of the path his teammate Logan Thomas took to the NFL.
 Rogers was unlikely to make his way to fantasy relevance in 2023, but the Commanders have one of the NFL’s weakest and most wide-open TE depth charts with Logan Thomas and John Bates at the top.
 (May 24)